hyper63/workshops/connect/README.md

 }
 ```

-To verify the update is successful, lets use curl to send an update:
+To verify the update is successful, let's use curl to send an update:

 In a new terminal window: